taliaarias/cv-exercise/readme.md

 #I wasn´t able to center the content of figcaption with flexbox.

 #In E11 it overlaps both academic pictures.
 I couldn´t fixed the bug.
+See comments on grid.css.